darshanbaral/aafu/README.md

 ### The config file

-You'll find a file called [`config.toml`](//github.com/darshanbaral/aafu/blob/master/exampleSite/config.toml).
-Copy the `config.toml`to the root folder of your Hugo site and customize it per your need.
+You'll find a file called [`config.yaml`](//github.com/darshanbaral/aafu/blob/master/config.yaml).
+Customize it per your need.

-Note that the sections to be displayed in the accordion, the order of the sections, and the section that should be expanded at the beginning can be specifed in the `config.toml`.
+Note that the sections to be displayed in the accordion, the order of the sections, and the section that should be expanded at the beginning can be specifed in the `config.yaml`.

 ### Add your photo